Italian Art Classes

 Alexandra is a museum educator who works with visitors of all ages, in Italian, French, and English.
 Her question-based approach makes for lively conversation and fun.
 She has also published art books on the Gallerie degli Uffizi, the museums of Palazzo Pitti, and the Musée du Louvre and Musée d’Orsay.
-Alexandra grew up between the United States and Italy, where she lived in Genoa, Turin, and Rome.
-Now in New York, she makes the most of the city, enjoying museums, movies, theater, and concerts.
-More quietly, she enjoys walking, reading, and cooking for friends.
+Alexandra grew up in both the United States and Italy, where she lived in Genoa, Turin, and Rome.
+Now living full time in New York, she makes the most of the city, enjoying museums, movies, theater, and concerts.
+In her free time, she enjoys walking, reading, and cooking for friends.

 SCHEDULE: Fridays, 6:30 – 8:00 pm

 $90/class OR $410 for 5 classes

 You can enroll for a single class or buy a package of classes.